recyclejs/recycle/README.md

 If you are using Redux,
 Recycle component can also be used as a container (an alternative to Redux `connect`).

-Advantage of this approach is that you have full controll over component rerendering (components will not be *forceUpdated* "from the outside").
+The advantage of this approach is that you have full control over component rerendering (components will not be forceUpdated "from the outside").

-Also, you can listen for a specific part of the state and update your component only if the state is changed.
+Also, you can listen to a specific part of the state and update your component only if the state is changed.

 ```javascript
 export default recycle({